 Liberty Merchants are the pillars of their community, because they have placed the community above themselves.
 Their dedication to their community is evident in their willingness to endure the occasional wistful smile over their acceptance of Liberty Dollars, as they look forward to the many benefits of keeping money in local circulation.

 WHY SHOULD I BECOME A LIBERTY MERCHANT?

-If there is no CCC in your area, don’t worry.
+If there is no Branch in your area, don’t worry.
 Our National HQ will work with you directly to make sure you can take advantage of all the benefits Liberty Dollars have to offer.

-Liberty Dollars can be redeemed for the actual Silver they represent at any time, and your CCC will always be ready to help you do so.
+Liberty Dollars can be redeemed for the actual Silver they represent at any time, and your Branch will always be ready to help you do so.
 However, we also recognize that there may be times when the Liberty Merchant needs to quickly convert Liberty Dollars to Legal Tender, and that’s why we agree to buy back your silver when you need us to, for the same price we would sell it to you for.
-Liberty Merchants receive, as noted above, a fifteen percent discount, so we’ll pay you the same $21.25 for each full ounce of silver you want to sell back to us, and your CCC will help to make this happen almost instantly.
+Liberty Merchants receive, as noted above, a fifteen percent discount, so we’ll pay you the same $21.25 for each full ounce of silver you want to sell back to us, and your Branch will help to make this happen almost instantly.